Drogglbecher/app/README.md

 # App

-An app approach using react native in the front and rust in the back ;)

 ## CLI

-`yarn deps`: Does all necessary installations and resolves dependencies `yarn run:android`: Starts the app on an android device
+- `yarn deps`: Does all necessary installations and resolves dependencies
+- `yarn run:android`: Starts the app on an android device

 ## Requirements